dgaydukov/cert-aws/sa/files/sa.md

 Terminology
 * label - object/concept found in image based on description (for example, human/face/sun and so on..)
-* confidence score - number 0-100 that indicates the probability that prediction is correct Face recognition from video:
+* confidence score - number 0-100 that indicates the probability that prediction is correct Use following api to detect:
+* `DetectFaces` - detects the 100 largest faces in the image, for each face returned: bounding box of face, confidence, presence of beard/sunglasses
+* `CompareFaces` - compare face from source image with 100 faces from target image (you have to pass 2 images).
+Return 2 arrays of matched/unmatched faces.
+You can set `SimilarityThreshold` (default 80%) to manage at what point face should be included into matching array.
+* `DetectLabels` - use it to detect objects(flower, tree)/events(wedding, birthday)/concepts(evening/nature)
+Return results like `[{Name: flower,Confidence: 99.0562},{Name: plant,Confidence: 99.0562}]`, as you see one thing can be different objects at the same time.
+You can set `MinConfidence` (default is 55%) to filter based on confidence.
+You can set `MaxLabels` to limit number of objects.
+If object is person, operation doesn't provide same level of facial details as `DetectFaces`.
+* `RecognizeCelebrities` - returns: 64 largest faces in image, celebrity name/ID/url links to additional info.
+You can use celebrityID in `GetCelebrityInfo` to get more info later.
+* `DetectText` - detect & convert text into machine-readable from image (can detect up to 50 words per image).
+Use `MinConfidence` (0.5-1) to set confidence level (text below this level won't be included into result).
+Note that for all detect calls `DetectFaces/CompareFaces/DetectLabels/RecognizeCelebrities` you must pass:
+* base64-encoded image bytes or reference to s3
+* if you call from cli, image bytes is not supported, image must be png/jpeg file You can create/delete/list collections using `CreateCollection/DeleteCollection/DescribeCollection/ListCollections`.
+You can store faces in collection.
+For video processing you can use:
+* `StartFaceDetection/StartLabelDetection/StartCelebrityRecognition` - async operations that return jobId (when job is completed you would be notified by SNS).
+You have to pass video stored in s3.
+* `GetFaceDetection/GetLabelDetection/GetCelebrityDetection` - use jobId from above operation to get results Face recognition from video:
 * upload video to kinesis video using `PutMedia`
-* crete stream in rekognition using `CreateStreamProcessor` and provide 2 streams:
+* crete stream in rekognition using `CreateStreamProcessor` and provide 4 params:
     * input - kinesis video stream
+    * output - kinesis data stream to store processed results (places separate json file for each analyzed frame).
+You can use KCL from ec2 (with asg) to read from stream and do some processing.
+    * settings - `CollectionId` where you store faces to compare and `FaceMatchThreshold` (default 80%)
-    * output - kinesis data stream (to store processed results) Once created it will start automatically monitor kinesis video stream and consume videos for face recognition.
+    * role-arn - role with permission to read/write from kinesis Once created it will start automatically monitor kinesis video stream and consume videos for face recognition.
+Once you finish processing you can call `StopStreamProcessor` to stop or delete with `DeleteStreamProcessor`.
-If you want to process images for face recognition:
-* use s3 as source
-* use ec2 to call `DetectFaces` api (`aws rekognition detect-faces`) to process single image and store results in s3/redshift Note that for both `DetectFaces/CompareFaces` you must pass:
-* base64-encoded image bytes or reference to s3
-* if you call from cli, image bytes is not supported, image must be png/jpeg file

 ###### Global Accelerator
 GA allows you to create 2 static anycast IP addresses and routing users to nearest server to them.